How to Make Money on YouTube in 2026: Complete Monetization Guide

 Viewers can send paid messages during live streams (Super Chat), send animated stickers (Super Stickers), or tip on any video (Super Thanks).
 YouTube takes 30% of these payments.

 Brands pay you directly to feature their product or service in your video.
-This is typically the highest-paying revenue stream once your channel has enough audience to attract sponsors.
+This is typically the highest-paying revenue stream once your channel has enough audience to attract sponsors, and YouTube now connects the two directly through the Brand Partnership Hub and how to get sponsors.
 Sponsorship rates are usually based on your average views per video and your niche.

 Typical rates: $20-50 per 1,000 views is a common starting point.
 A video averaging 50,000 views might command $1,000-2,500 per sponsorship.
 In high-value niches (finance, B2B, SaaS), rates can be significantly higher.
 Sponsorship income often exceeds ad revenue by 3-10x for the same video.